-The 9.5-mile Buffalo Valley Rail Trail is built on rail lines that were a key part of the valley's transportation network for well over 125 years until 1982 when the last train rumbled through.
-Largely paved at both ends with the middle section comprised of gravel, today the scenic trail is now a key part of the area’s outdoor recreation system with thousands of visitors walking, running, and biking along the trail.
+The 10.3-mile Buffalo Valley Rail Trail is built on rail lines that were a key part of the valley's transportation network for well over 125 years until 1982 when the last train rumbled through.
+Largely paved at both ends with the middle section comprised of gravel, today the scenic trail is now a key part of the area’s outdoor recreation system with thousands of visitors walking, running, and biking along the trail each year.

 22. J. Manley Robbins Trail (Old Reading Line Trail)